 Key equity benchmarks pared losses after hitting fresh intraday low in afternoon trade.
 At 13:30 IST, the barometer index, the S&P BSE Sensex fell 179.85 points or 0.44% at 40,622.32.
 The Nifty 50 index fell 69.95 points or 0.58% at 11,978.25.

 In the broader market, the S&P BSE Mid-Cap index was down 0.97%.
 The S&P BSE Small-Cap index fell 0.80%.

-The market breadth was tilted in favour of sellers.
-On the BSE, 700 shares rose and 1666 shares fell.
-A total of 134 shares were unchanged.
+The market breadth, indicating the overall health of the market, was weak.
+On the BSE, shares 740 rose and 1,500 shares fell.
+A total of 194 shares were unchanged.

 Powered by Capital Market - Live News

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)